 In English, comma placed after an introductory element—known as an introductory comma—does three things:

-By separating the topic and the subject of the sentence, it draws attention to both of them.
+☛ By separating the topic and the subject of the sentence, it draws attention to both of them.

-By creating a short pause after the topic and before the subject, it gives us time to process the disruption of the canonical word order (through fronting).
+☛ By creating a short pause after the topic and before the subject, it gives us time to process the disruption of the canonical word order (through fronting).

-In case of a fronted object or a noun phrase, a comma may also prevent confusion by keeping the object and the subject separate.
+☛ In case of a fronted object or a noun phrase, a comma may also prevent confusion by keeping the object and the subject separate.

 A Special Case of English Fronting: Subject-Verb Inversion

 Not all fronting cases are the same.
-Some trigger subject-verb inversion, which moves elements to the front of the sentence while simultaneously moving the subject after the verb.
-As no punctuation can separate the essential elements of the English sentence, no introductory comma should be used in such sentences:
+Some may trigger subject-verb inversion, which moves elements to the front of the sentence while simultaneously moving the subject after the verb.
+In some cases, inversion is inevitable, in others, it may be used to maintain a certain rhythm.